All answers have been held as short as possible and require an understanding and study of the corresponding chapter of the book.

 In Cell-FACH state, mobility management is not performed by the network but by the mobile device itself.
 If the mobile device detects that a different cell would give a better service, it autonomously performs a cell change.
 Once the cell change is performed the mobile device reports to the network and all data is afterwards exchanged via the new cell.

-As a mobile device in Cell-DCH transmitting data continuously, it has no possibility to search for other cells on other UMTS or GSM frequencies.
-If a subscriber moves to the border of the UMTS coverage area or if UMTS cells in the subscribers use a different frequency, the network can instruct the terminal to activate compressed mode.
+As a mobile device in Cell-DCH transmits data continuously, it has no possibility to search for other cells on other UMTS or GSM frequencies.
+If a subscriber moves to the border of the UMTS coverage area or if UMTS cells in the subscribers area use a different frequency, the network can instruct the terminal to activate compressed mode.
 While in compressed mode, silence periods are inserted in certain intervals to allow the mobile device to search for neighboring cells on different frequencies.
 The measurement results generated during those periods are then sent to the network which can then use them for the decision making on when and how to perform a handover to one of these cells.

 HSDPA uses adaptive modulation and coding to quickly react to changing conditions on the air interface.
 Thus, less error correction and detection bits can be used while the radio link is stable which increases speed under such conditions.
 Instead of only using one data stream, HSDPA users can receive data via several code channels simultaneously (multi code).
 Additionally, Hybrid Automatic Retransmission Requests (HARQ) are used to detect transmission errors very quickly and to retransmit the data before higher layers detect a problem.
 Finally, intelligent scheduling can be used to reduce the data rate to a subscriber while signal conditions are temporarily bad and to increase the data rate again once conditions have improved.
 This improves overall cell capacity and in turn also increases the average date rate available to all users in a cell.